-Painting has become a way of naturally extending ideas that I previously began using video, a way of creating the ultimate still that truly captures the drama of the original landscape.
-I re-frame and emphasise often overlooked occurrences, observing through a window or a camera lens.
-The glass separates me from my subject and I become an observer of a time.
-I become the viewer, engulfed by the enormity of my subject.
-My day dreams in front of the skies and places I study have a habit of taking me elsewhere.
-I continue to dream in front of the sky, caught between two times and spaces, existing between two worlds.
-Landscapes feel endless to me but with a camera I can capture them and feel what they are like, by re-creating echoes of them perhaps I can stop time, just for a moment.
+Painting became a way of naturally extending ideas that I previously began using video, a way of creating the ultimate still.
+I re-frame and emphasise occurrences, observing through a window or a camera lens.
+The glass separates me from my subject and I become an observer of time.
+I become engulfed by the enormity of my subject, I become immersed.
+I imagine extensions to existence, I get caught between two times and spaces, I exist between two worlds.

 Glass and reflective surfaces remain a constant source of interest.
-Lakes become mirrors, giving the sky back to the earth.
-They are like windows on another dimension, breaking the monotony of the horizon and burning a hole in time and space.
+They are like windows on another dimension, even lakes become mirrors, giving the sky back to the earth.
+They break the monotony of the horizon and burn a hole in time and space.

 In October 2008 I was awarded second prize in The Carter Jonas Prize for a Young Artist by Cambridge Drawing Society, for my painting Gravity (Christmas Eve 2004).
 My limited edition artists book Skylogue was winner of Photobook Of The Year at the Digital Printer Awards 2010.
 In 2015 I won the Prix du Public at Prix Hamesse #31, Brussels.
-This awarded me the chance to hold an exhibition at Maison Pelgrims, Brussels in September 2016 which I entitled Reflections and Absences.
-Following this exhibition I went on to win the Mention Patrick Lecomte for photography at Prix Hamesse #32 for a series of photographs taken during the exhibition.
-The series of photographs was an extension to site specific work specially created for the exhibition entitled Counterbalance.
+This awarded me the chance to hold an exhibition at Maison Pelgrims, Brussels in September 2016 which I titled Reflections and Absences.
+Following this exhibition I went on to win the Mention Patrick Lecomte for photography at Prix Hamesse #32 for a series of photographs taken during the exhibition entitled Counterbalance.